-How to apply
+How to Apply

-Neither the LSAT nor the GRE are required.
+- Neither the LSAT nor the GRE are required.

-The LL.M. application process is done online through LSAC LL.M.
+- The LL.M. application process is done online through Law School Admission Council (LSAC) LL.M.
 Applicant Services.

-LL.M. applications will be due by May 15, 2014.
+- LL.M. applications will be due by June 15, 2016.

-To apply, you will need to provide the following documents to the LSAC LL.M.
-Applicant Services:
+- To apply, you will need to provide the following documents to the LSAC LL.M.
+Applicant Services

-- English proficiency.
+2. English proficiency.
 Students whose first language is not English must take a Test of English as a Foreign Language (TOEFL) and should score a minimum of 590 overall (250 for computer-based test or 90 for the Internet-based test), or the International English Language Testing System (IELTS), the Cambridge English Exam, and earn a score of 7.0 or higher.
 Candidates must request that scores be sent directly to the FIU Office of Admissions and Financial Aid.
 There are no conditional admissions for students that do not meet the required TOEFL or IELTS score.

-- Letters of recommendation.
+3. Letters of recommendation.
 Two letters of recommendation are required.
 If you have recently finished studying law in your home country, both letters should be from professors who know your academic work.
 If you have been out of university for over a year, you may have colleagues or other professionals write letters for you.
 Letters will be accepted in English, Spanish, French, and Portuguese.

-- Resume or curriculum vitae.
+4. Resume or curriculum vitae.
 Please state your educational background, professional experience, and language abilities.

-- Statement.
+5. Statement.
 A brief statement of your interest in pursuing the LL.M. in English not to exceed 600 words is required.
 Please tell us why you would like to study law in the United States and what you hope to do on completing your studies.
 Please tell us about yourself and what perspectives and ideas you will bring to the College of Law.
 If you are interested in any particular area of law, please make this clear in the statement.
 This statement must be written solely by the applicant.

-- Application fee.
-The $30.00 LL.M. application fee.
-The fee must be paid by May 15 and is nonrefundable.
+6. Application fee.
+The $30.00 fee must be paid by May 15, 2016 and is nonrefundable.

-- An interview by telephone, if requested by the LL.M. admissions committee.
+7. An interview by telephone, if requested by the LL.M. admissions committee.